duartemendes/slate/README.md

-Traffic Splitter Documentation
+traffic-splitter documentation
 ==

 This repo is the documentation for the [traffic-splitter](https://github.com/Mindera/traffic-splitter) component.

 <br>

-Its built on top of the [slate](https://github.com/lord/slate) repo.
+Its built on top of [slate](https://github.com/lord/slate).

 <br>